How to Upgrade RAM on Mac OS

 Use a Mac memory analysis tool

 Another alternative, which will work easily on all versions of Mac OS X, is to use a 3rd party tool to check your RAM usage.
-We highly recommend CleanMyMac 3, which will not only clean and speed up your Mac, it also has a RAM monitoring tool called Memory Monitor.
+I highly recommend CleanMyMac X, which will not only clean and speed up your Mac, it also has a RAM monitoring tool called Menu App.

-CleanMyMac 3 is a free download so try it out and get to the bottom of your high memory usage problem.
+CleanMyMac X has a free version you can download.
+So try it out and get to the bottom of your high memory usage problem.

 Note: With all above solutions we recommend checking the results on a regular basis until you are certain that your Mac needs a RAM upgrade.